curl/everything-curl/internals/tests/file-format.md

 ## Variables

-When the test is preprocessed, a range of "variables" in the test file will be replaced by their content at that time.
+When the test is preprocessed, a range of variables in the test file are replaced by their content at that time.

 Available substitute variables include: